blackberry/WebWorks-Community-APIs/BB10-Cordova/LowLatencyAudio/plugin/README.md

 For a sample application demonstrating the use of this API, please see the [LowLatencySequencer](https://github.com/blackberry/Cordova-Samples/tree/master/LowLatencySequencer)

+## Version History

+	1.0.0 Initial Release
+	1.0.1 Shutsdown audio channels when not in use

+## Installation

 The plugin can be installed from source or the [Cordova Plugin Registry](http://plugins.cordova.io) using one of the following commands in your Cordova project location:

 Registry: